Tasmanian Workforce Network

 Upcoming events

-The meeting will also explore pathways through schools and VET, workforce data and projections, and youth strategy priorities, with a strong emphasis on industry readiness in the Tasmanian context.
-Further details including the agenda and registration information will be shared shortly.
+The inaugural meeting focused on building pathways for the future workforce, including discussion on national workforce priorities and consultation led by HumanAbility, with a focus on Earn While You Learn.
+The session also explored pathways through schools and VET, workforce data and projections, and youth strategy priorities, with a strong emphasis on industry readiness in the Tasmanian context.

 To receive updates about the Tasmanian Workforce Network, including future meetings and consultation opportunities, please register your details via the link below.